castledking/GPExpansion/README.md

 - Automatic cleanup on sign removal

 ### 📋 Claim Management
-- `/claim info` - View detailed claim information
+- `/claim name` - Set claim name
+- `/claim ban` - Ban players from your claims
-- `/claim list` - List all your claims
+- `/claim unban` - Unban players from your claims
 - `/mailbox` - Manage your mailboxes

 ---